 How to divide binary numbers?

-From a very early age, we are all taught to be familiar with the decimal system, numbers of the base 10.
+From a very early age, we are all taught to be familiar with the decimal system, numbers of the base.
 We know how to understand them and perform arithmetic operations with them.
 But all communication in our digital world is based on binary numbers, whose digits can only have two values:

-1. These binary numbers can be converted to the decimal system, both when integer and when they are binary fraction, but arithmetic operations like addition, multiplication, or subtraction can also be executed in the binary system.
+1. These binary numbers can be converted to the decimal system (both when integer and when they are binary fraction) but arithmetic operations like binary addition, binary multiplication, or binary subtraction can also be executed in the binary system.